karasakalmt/UrbanDict.sh/README.md

 After cloning, you have to get an API key from [this link](https://rapidapi.com/community/api/urban-dictionary), which takes you to urban dictionaries' unofficial API on [RapidAPI](https://rapidapi.com).
 You have to sign up or sign in to get your X-RapidAPI-Key; after signing in, make sure you copy your API key on your clipboard.
 Now you are about to be ready to start using the UrbanDict.sh.

-You have to download ``jq`` by clicking [here](https://stedolan.github.io/jq/download/) to let the program parse the JSON.

-As last step, open the ``UrbanDict.sh`` on your favorite text editor.
+Open the ``UrbanDict.sh`` on your favorite text editor.
 And add your X-RapidAPI-Key to the specified place and in the specified format.
 ```shell
 #Program won't work if you don't put the key below
 #And make sure you write your API key adjacent to 'API_KEY='